Gigaspaces/xap-docs/site/content/xap/12.3/dev-java/query-sql.markdown

 ... = new SQLQuery<MyClass>(MyClass.class ,"birthday < '2020-12-20'");
 ```

-Specifying date and time values as strings is error prone since it requires configuring the date and time format properties and adhering to the selected format.
+Specifying date and time values as strings is error prone because it requires configuring the date and time format properties, and adhering to the selected format.
 It is recommended to simply use `Date` instance parameters.

-When string representation is required, the following space properties should be used:
+When string representation is required, the following Space properties should be used:

 ```xml